 Test cricket needs players like Amir

 It is exciting times for Test cricket!
 The ICC World Test Championship has commenced with the first Ashes Test at Birmingham.
-The game’s premier format now has an added context and meaning that it desperately needed alongside a structured system, albeit imperfect, to find a champion.
-The preceding week, however, had a depressing day for Test cricket.
+The game’s premier format now has a context and added meaning that it desperately needed alongside a structured system, albeit imperfect, to find a champion.

-In London, Ireland were bowled out for a meagre 38 in 15.4 overs registering the lowest total in Tests for 64 years and the shortest innings in nine decades, therefore, highlighting the gap that exists among Test teams.
-On the same day, in Lahore, the Pakistan Cricket Board released Mohammad Amir’s announcement to retire from Tests highlighting the diminishing interest of players in red-ball cricket.
+In London, Ireland were bowled out for a meager 38 in 15.4 overs registering the lowest total in Tests for 64 years and the shortest innings in nine decades.
+Therefore, highlighting the gap that exists among Test teams.
+On the same day, in Lahore, the Pakistan Cricket Board’s communication hub released Mohammad Amir’s announcement to retire from Tests highlighting the diminishing interest of players in red-ball cricket.

 Mohammad Amir at 27 - a good time to retire?